 Credits earned from unaccredited colleges, universities, and institutions are conditionally accepted.
 Students are required to maintain a minimum GPA of 3.0 during the first 12 credit hours taken at Williamson College.
-These conditional credits are then formally accepted by the College Registrar and Vice President of Academic Affairs.
+These conditional credits are then formally accepted by the College Registrar.
 Formal acceptance under the escrow policy is not guaranteed, but is determined by an institutional review of the transcript/grade reports and institutional materials such as academic catalogs, syllabi, and other pertinent materials that document the course content and duration.